30Gbla/Dignity-Centre-Management-System.C-/README.md

 ## 📌 Overview
 This project was developed to solve real challenges faced at the Dignity Centre in Cyprus, where refugee data was previously managed using paper-based systems.
 The system introduces a digital solution to improve efficiency, organization, and service delivery.
+This project was inspired by real challenges I observed while supporting activities at the Dignity Centre in Cyprus.

 ---